-Halal, organic and ethical makeup & skincare brands you didn’t know about.
-The ethical, natural, organic and halal makeup and skincare market is booming.
-Cosmetic brands are starting to realise the potential and spending power of a community that is willing to spend on products which do not compromise with their beliefs while maintaining quality.
+Halal and organic makeup & skincare brands you did not know about.
+The ethical, natural, halal and organic makeup and skincare brands market is booming.
+Skincare brands are starting to realise the potential and spending power of a community that is willing to spend on products which do not compromise with their beliefs while maintaining quality.
 We want it all.
 We want makeup and skincare products that are natural, ethical, halal, organic, vegan, cruelty free and of high quality.
 Therefore brands, mainstream and emerging, are starting to adhere to these demands.

 In order for a product to be halal, it must be free of alcohol and must be free of animal by-products that do not meet the halal criteria.
 While some brands have formalised certification, many tend not to go for the certificate even though their products will cater for the halal consumer.
 There are numerous organic and plant based beauty products on the market that fit the criteria, but they shy away from advertising the halal certificate because they fear losing their mainstream customer.
 Most brands that are organic or natural will be catering to other niche groups such as the vegan and cruelty free consumer base.
 Therefore, they will avoid animal and often alcohol based ingredients.

 Related Article: Shop for natural, halal sunscreen

 If a product does not have a halal label, what ingredients should you look out for?

 A product containing alcohol or any of the ingredients below will make it unsuitable for the halal consumer.
 However, it is worth noting that many ingredients nowadays could be synthetic, animal or plant derived, such as the ingredient below, oleic acid.
 If a product has a vegan certification, then the ingredient will be plant or synthetic based.
 If no certification is available then it is best to keep away from it.

 - Keratin: a natural protein often derived from animals and used mainly in hair care products.